asyncapi/website/pages/blog/json-schema-beyond-validation.md

 For those unfamiliar with Asyncapi [we use a superset of JSON Schema](https://www.asyncapi.com/docs/specifications/2.0.0#schemaObject) as the default format for defining operation payloads, headers, channel parameter schemas, etc.

-Even though we allow other formats such as Avro, OpenAPI 3.x and Swagger 2.x, RAML schemas in its place, as soon as it hits the parser (which most tooling utilizes), said formats are converted to [JSON Schema draft 7](https://json-schema.org/specification-links.html#draft-7) to ensure a [common structure for tooling](https://github.com/asyncapi/parser-js/blob/826b36922260254ba23d162cda309fc72f552c49/lib/models/message.js#L20).
+Even though formats such as Avro, OpenAPI 3.x and Swagger 2.x, RAML schemas, etc, are allowed in its place, as soon as it hits the parser (which most tooling utilizes), said formats are converted to [JSON Schema draft 7](https://json-schema.org/specification-links.html#draft-7) to ensure a [common structure for tooling](https://github.com/asyncapi/parser-js/blob/826b36922260254ba23d162cda309fc72f552c49/lib/models/message.js#L20).

 However, in tooling, many times you do not want to validate data, but to represent the data in a structured manner so it is easier to interact with, such as classes that represent a message payload.
+How can you achieve this with validation rules?

 ## Quick intro to JSON Schema

 Let's try and take a look at an example.
-Given the following, we have a schema representing the validation rules that our data should comply with.
+Given the following, I have defined a schema representing the validation rules that the data should comply with.

 <figure>
   <img src="../img/posts/json-schema-beyond-validation/json-schema-process.webp" title="JSON Schema validation process" alt="Shows the overall JSON Schema validation process of how a JSON Schema and some data is validated against each other."/>